Mesopotamian Water Forum

 How can we address the water challenges of the region?

 We have identified 3 main water challenges in the region.
-To kickstart the discussions during the plenary sessions of the Forum, we will publish 3 papers on these topics in advance of the event, by January 2019.
-To complete these papers, we will need to include views from different geographical locations and expertise!
-Are you based in Iraq, Turkey, Syria or Iran?
-Do you have expertise in water resources?
-Then your contribution might be valuable.
-To do so, please read the abstracts below and contact the author via email.
-Your contribution could be included in the final paper and presented during the Forum!
-We welcome contributions in English, Arabic, Turkish, Farsi and Kurdish.
+To kickstart the discussions during the plenary sessions of the Forum, we will publish 3 papers on these topics in advance of the event, by February 2019.
+They will include views from different geographical locations and expertise.

 PAPER ON CHALLENGE A – PUBLIC PARTICIPATION: